LucasPickering/gdlk/README.md

 ## About

 GDLK is a programming language, as well as a game based on solving puzzles with the language.
-There is no usable product _yet_, but it's coming soon™!
+We have a basic playable version available at [gdlk.lucaspickering.me](https://gdlk.lucaspickering.me).
+Feedback is appreciated!

 ### What does GDLK stand for?